operator-framework/java-operator-sdk/sample-operators/webpage/README.md

 You can also try to change the HTML code in `k8s/webpage.yaml` and do another `kubectl apply -f k8s/webpage.yaml`.
 This should update the actual NGINX deployment with the new configuration.

+Note that there are multiple reconciler implementations that watch `WebPage` resources differentiated by a label.
+When you create a new `WebPage` resource, make sure its label matches the active reconciler's label selector.

 If you want the Operator to be running as a deployment in your cluster, follow the below steps.

 ### Build